CodeHarborHub/codeharborhub.github.io/dsa-solutions/gfg-solutions/problems/Reverse-a-linked-list.md

 1. Reversing a linked list involves iterating through the list to manipulate the pointers between nodes.
 In the worst case, you need to visit every single node in the list to reverse the connections.

 2. Any efficient reversal algorithm will require at least one pass through the entire list.
-This takes O(n) time.
+This takes $O(n)$ time.

 ## Space Complexity:

-The space complexity is typically denoted as O(1), which signifies constant space.
+The space complexity is typically denoted as $O(1)$, which signifies constant space.
 This means the extra memory usage doesn't depend on the input size.

 ## References